vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 ```

-## Environment and setup
+## Server-side requirements

 ### Server-side requirements

 In contrast to the Apollo client that works with any GraphQL schema, Relay actually has a few requirements when it comes to the structure of the GraphQL schema that's implemented on the server.

-Basically, with Relay the GraphQL server is expected to expose two kinds of capabilities:
+Basically, with Relay the GraphQL server is expected to expose five kinds of capabilities:

-- query one particular resource by its ID using a root field in the GraphQL schema called `node` that takes an `ID` as an argument
+- query one particular resource by its ID using a root field in the GraphQL schema called `node` that takes an `ID` as an argument (any type needs to implement `Node` interface and thus has a unique `id` field) --> can efficiently get new node after a mutation
 - query the data graph using a root field called `viewer` that contains all other fields as children
+- mutation arguments must be wrapped in input type object
+- mutations must include certain fields in the payload

+Relay only allows changes coming from the server - no manual adjustments of the cache!
+Every change not coming from the server is an optimistic update!

 ### Modelling relationships